All happy families are alike; each unhappy family is unhappy in its own way.

 The Cost of Being Seen

 Few novels do more than Anna Karenina to justify their place among the best historical fiction books, and part of the reason is that imperial Russia is never mere backdrop.
 Tolstoy does not drape a love story in period detail and call it history.
-He shows how a civilization enters daily life and then enters the soul.
-Rank, money, family expectations, church, manners, and the social theater of respectability do not sit around these characters like scenery.
+He shows how a society enters daily life and then controls it.
+Rank, money, family expectations, church, manners, and the social theater of respectability are not merely scenery around these characters.
 They shape perception itself.
-Once Anna crosses the line society draws around marriage, she is censured from the outside, yes, but she is also pushed inward—into secrecy, suspicion, fear, and the terrible sense that every glance in a theater box is a verdict.
+Once Anna crosses the line society draws around marriage, she is censured from the outside, pushed inward—into secrecy, suspicion, fear, and the terrible sense that every glance in a theater box is a verdict.
 In Tolstoy’s world, public shame does not stay public for long.
-It becomes private weather.

 The novel’s epigraph—Vengeance is mine; I will repay—has been argued over for a hundred and fifty years.
 It is a warning against the human urge to condemn, and a reminder that judgment belongs elsewhere.

-Is it also Tolstoy’s quiet step back from his own judgement of his heroine.
+Is it also Tolstoy’s quiet step back from his own judgement.

 Feminist readings of the book have sharpened something already present in it: Anna is judged by a code that falls far more heavily on her than on the man with whom she sins.
 A world in which transgression is common still requires a visible sacrifice.
 Anna is made to bear more than her share of the moral burden.